NStefan002/donutlify.nvim/README.md

 > [!NOTE]
 >
+> - There is no need to call the `setup` function, only call it if you
+>         need to change some options
 > - There is no need to lazy load `donutlify`, it lazy loads by default.

 ## 👀 See also